 You may find it difficult to switch off your anxieties about work, home or personal problems.
 Also, poor sleep is sometimes due to depression.
 Other symptoms of depression include a low mood, lethargy, poor concentration, tearfulness and persistent negative thoughts.
 Depression is common.
 Treatment of depression or anxiety often cures the poor sleep too.

 This sometimes occurs in people who snore, most commonly in obese people.
 In this condition the large airways narrow or collapse as you fall asleep.
-This not only causes snoring, but also reduces the amount of oxygen that gets to the lungs.
+This not only causes snoring but also reduces the amount of oxygen that gets to the lungs.
 This causes you to wake up to breathe properly.
 You may wake up many times each night which may result in daytime tiredness.
-See separate leaflet called Obstructive Sleep Apnoea for details.
-Note: most people who snore do not have sleep apnoea, and do sleep well.
+See separate leaflet called Obstructive Sleep Apnoea Syndrome.
+Note: most people who snore do not have sleep apnoea and they do sleep well.

 Various illnesses keep some people awake.
 For example, illness causing pain, leg cramps, breathlessness, indigestion, cough, itch, hot flushes, mental health problems, etc.